Ashfield - Kepnock

 PROFILE FAQ

-Ashfield - Kepnock has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Ashfield - Kepnock has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely to impact the area.
+AreaSearch has identified 13 projects likely to impact the area.
 Key projects include Sienna Boulevard, New Bundaberg Hospital, The Gateway Marina - Burnett Heads, and Bundaberg East Levee.
-Below is a list detailing those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.